-- develop confidence in water by providing a wide variety of appropriate situations and activities; - make participation in swimming an enjoyable and social experience; - allow all children the opportunity to participate in a sequence of swimming survival, water safety, rescue and emergency procedure experiences; - develop swimming strokes, water skills and personal safety awareness; - encourage participation in aquatic activities as a leisure pursuit. - In 2021, students in years Prep 6 participated in the swimming program.
+- develop confidence in water by providing a wide variety of appropriate situations and activities; - make participation in swimming an enjoyable and social experience; - allow all children the opportunity to participate in a sequence of swimming survival, water safety, rescue and emergency procedure experiences; - develop swimming strokes, water skills and personal safety awareness; - encourage participation in aquatic activities as a leisure pursuit. - Students in years Prep 6 participate in the swimming program.
+We are looking at re introducing a swimming carnival at the conclusion of the swimming program.